Chile De Arbol Substitutes – 9 Alternative Ingredients

 1. Cayenne Pepper

 Since chile de arbol is often used in a dried and powdered form, the easiest alternative to find is likely cayenne pepper powder.
-This spice used to add heat to food is the perfect substitute for chile de arbol.
+This spice that adds heat to food is the perfect substitute for chile de arbol.

 How To Make Cayenne Pepper Powder

 Not only do cayenne peppers have a similar shape and color, but they are right around the same heat level as the chile de arbol.
-With a Scoville rating around 50,000 SHUs, cayennes will add around the same heat level to your cooking.
+With a Scoville rating around 50,000 SHUs, cayennes will add a similar amount of heat to your cooking.

-Cayennes are also extremely productive plants that are easy to grow in a container.
+Cayennes are also extremely productive plants that are easy to grow in pots.
 Learn more about growing hot peppers pots here.

 2. Serrano Peppers